bobbydwise1/capstone-react-week3/README.md

 #### _This is a game that is a spin-off of chess.
 This version of chess will use a bigger game board (bigger than 8x8), and will have more chess pieces that are different than the traditional chess pieces._

+_This specific repo is the 2nd week version of my capstone project for Epicodus._

 #### By _**Robert Lee**_

 ## Description